-The personal statement, or autobiographical essay, gives admissions officers a rare opportunity to learn about the real you beyond your GPA and athletic ability.
+The personal statement, or autobiographical essay, gives admissions officers a fine opportunity to learn about the student beyond the GPA and athletic ability.

 The University of California says: “In reading your application, we want to get to know you as well as we can.
 There’s a limit to what grades and test scores can tell us so we ask you to write a personal statement.”

-I suggest areas for improvement.
-I deploy track changes to highlight the excellent sections and suggest areas that need improvement.
+As a writing coach, I suggest areas for improvement.
+I highlight the excellent sections and suggest passages that need improvement.
 If appropriate, I include lessons on organization, transitions and commas.

 We can communicate in person, on the phone or via e-mail.
 We can exchange drafts online.
-The student and the assignment determine the number and length of editing sessions.
+The student and the assignment determine the number and the length of coaching sessions.
 Choose this service if you

-Please post your questions on this page.
-Please know that I do not correct students’ writing, because such behavior is unethical and unhelpful.
-I simply coach and offer ideas for improvement.
-I do not write personal essays for students.
+I do not correct students’ writing, because such behavior is unethical and unhelpful.
+I coach and offer ideas for improvement.

 “Susie was able to help me simplify my personal statement while more clearly expressing the points I wanted to make!”

 “Thank you, Susie, for evaluating my admission essay for law school.
-I really appreciate the care and attention you took in reviewing and commenting on my writing.
+I really appreciate the care and attention you took.
 You really touched on the things I was concerned about.
-Your invaluable feedback and suggestions on how to edit my essay and make it better greatly strengthened the paper and helped me to convey more effectively my message to the schools’ admission committee.
+Your invaluable feedback and suggestions on how to edit my essay greatly strengthened the paper.
 Thank you again!
 I could not be happier with my final draft.”

 -- Fadila Selmani, paralegal, law-school applicant.
 Accepted within one month.